keboola/developers-docs/extend/common-interface/folders.md

   - delimiter `,`
   - no escape character

 A [manifest file](/extend/common-interface/manifest-files/) can specify a different enclosure and delimiter.
+The CSV file may also be [gzipped](http://www.gzip.org/).

 #### Default Bucket
 If you cannot define a bucket or want to get it automatically, request setting the `default_bucket` flag during your [extension registration](/extend/registration/).

 All tables in `/data/out/tables` will then be uploaded to a bucket identified by your component id (created upon the extension registration), configuration id (created when an end-user adds a new extension configuration) and stage (`in` or `out`).
 The file name (without the `.csv` suffix) will be used as the table name.
 The `destination` attributes in the output mapping and file manifests will be overridden.